Daily Health, Teas, Fish Oils & EFAs, Multivitamins/Minerals, Minerals, Herbs, Fiber & Digestion, Calcium, Amino Acids, Letter Vitamins, Other

 • Certified organic

-Alvita Lemongrass Tea is made with premium-quality, organic lemongrass, and exudes a vibrant citrusy flavor and aroma.
+Alvita Cranberry Tea is made with premium-quality, organic cranberry fruit, and produces a rich ruby color with a tart fruity flavor and aroma.

 Size/Count: 24 Tea bags

-Do not use if you are pregnant or nursing.
-Consult a health care professional before use if you are taking any medication or have any medical condition.
+If you are pregnant or nursing, taking any medication or have any medical condition, consult a health care professional before use.
 KEEP OUT OF REACH OF CHILDREN.

 Proudly manufactured in our NSF® GMP registered facility.